Home / Blog Posts

 Benefits of Asset Identification

 By identifying assets, companies can focus their resources on protecting what’s most important.
-Reducing the amount of sensitive data stored can also minimize risk.
+Reducing the amount of sensitive data stored can also minimise risk.
 This refined focus prevents the misallocation of time and resources to less critical areas.

 Assess Threats and Vulnerabilities